 Call Center Cost Reduction: Automation Outranks Alternatives

 Balancing the need to keep costs low and keeping customers happy is tough.
 But, Workforce Management (WFM) and contact center operations typically turn to one of four options to meet these objectives.
-These include digital solutions, right placement, workforce management, and automation.
+These include digital solutions, right placement, workforce management, and workforce automation.
 Each option provides a different return on investment and execution risk.
 Question is, how do you decide?

 DIGITAL SOLUTIONS DON’T PAY OFF